-Mascarpone cream is delicious just be the spoonful but also wonderful with fresh fruit or as a filling for cakes and pies.
-Our mini Trifle Desserts are finished with this luscious cream and this Orange Syrup cake wouldn’t be the same without it!
+Mascarpone cream is delicious just by the spoonful but also wonderful with fresh fruit.
+Try this mascarpone filling for cakes and tarts.
+Our mini Trifle Desserts are finished with this luscious cream.

 If you enjoyed this recipe, I'd really appreciate a star rating and a comment or tag me on instagram @marcellina.in.cucina.